paperplanefactory/paperplane-blank-theme/README.md

 - for each font copy the "Request URL:" and add it to the array
 - 'type' can be 'preconnect' for the font server connection to use as the first element of the array
 - 'font/woff2' for specific font files - use the correct font extension

+## Forms - Contact Form 7
+In Contact Form 7 form editing screen, a new panel called 'Best practice impostazioni' has been added with guidelines for creating functional and accessible forms.
+Remember to always test if the forms are sending all data correctly, and, if possible, use a plugin like [WP Mail SMTP](https://it.wordpress.org/plugins/wp-mail-smtp/) to send emails from the server with SMTP authentication.

 ## Footer links and © year
 Year and the Privacy and Cookie Policy links in the footer are populated via script based on their classes: